isMikehere/reading-list/the-pragmatic-programmer/chapter-1.md

 group meeting

 ### Communicate
 * I believe that it is better to be looked over than it is to be overlooked. ➡️ Mae West, Belle of the Nineties, 1934

+## It’s Both What You Say and the Way You Say It
+* Know what you want to say.
+* Know your audience.
+* Choose your moment.
+* Choose a style.
+* Make it look good.
+* Involve your audience.
+* Be a listener.
+* Get back to people.

+### Challenges
+* There are several good books that contain sections on communications within development teams [Bro95, McC95, DL99].
+Make it a point to try to read all three over the next 18 months.
+In addition, the book Dinosaur Brains [Ber96] discusses the emotional baggage we all bring to the work environment.

+* The next time you have to give a presentation, or write a memo advocating some position, try working through the WISDOM acrostic on page 20 before you start.
+See if it helps you understand how to position what you say.
+If appropriate, talk to your audience afterward and see how accurate your assessment of their needs was.